 Bracing is a common facet of scoliosis treatment in children and adolescents; this is because bracing only works if a spine is still growing.
 It’s most often prescribed for patients with a Cobb angle measurement of 20 or 30 degrees.

 As a progressive condition, a large part of any treatment strategy is controlling the level and rate of progression.
-With many of the traditional bracing options, the purpose of the brace is to reduce the likelihood of the scoliosis worsening and avoid the need for spinal-fusion surgery.
+With many of the traditional bracing options, the purpose of the brace treatment is to reduce the likelihood of the scoliosis worsening and avoid the need for spinal-fusion surgery.
 The theory behind bracing is that if pressure is placed on the parts of the spine with bad curves, that pressure will stop those bad curves from growing, controlling their progression.

 Depending on condition severity, treatment approach, and the type of brace being used, some braces require constant wearing, others are worn at night, and some are worn for large portions of the day.
 Considering the age group most commonly diagnosed with scoliosis, adolescents 10 to 18 years of age, you can see how compliance can be a challenge.
+Research indicates a significant positive correlation between the hours of brace wear and the success rate of the treatment.
+Nighttime braces are particularly effective in managing spinal curvature, and compliance with wearing them is crucial for achieving the best results.

 Before we move on to the differences between individual braces, I want to draw attention to the biggest overarching difference that impacts efficacy: the difference between a brace that ‘holds’ the scoliosis and a brace that ‘corrects’ the scoliosis.